 BMPs Measurable Goals 1.
 Public Involvement/Participation Program 1.a.
-Develop a public involvement/participation program.
-Describe the program as part ofin the SWMP and submit the program to EPD for review and approval in accordance with Part 3.2.2 of this permit.
+Develop a public involvement/participation program as part of the SWMP and submit the program to EPD for review and approval in accordance with Part 3.2.2 of this permit.
 The Public Involvement/Participation Program must include the minimum number of BMPs detailed in Part 4.2.2 and include BMPs chosen from the list in Table 4.2.2(a), BMP 1.a.
 1.b.
 Implement the public involvement/participation program in accordance with the implementation schedule specified for each BMP in the SWMP.
-The measurable goal must be specified for each BMPEach BMP must be executed at least annually.
+Once implemented, comply with the measurable goal specified for each BMP contained in the SWMP.
+Each BMP must be executed at least annually.
 1.c.
-Details on the implementation of each BMP, including the status of implementation and documentation of any activities performed during the reporting period, must be provided in each annual report.
+Details on the implementation of each BMP, including the status of implementation and documentation of any activities performed during the reporting period, including the status of implementation and documentation